What our students say about us

 University of Massachusetts Lowell

 Kenneth Sweet is an alum of the doctoral program in Management.
-He is currently an Assistant Professor of Management at Angelo State University in San Angelo, TX.
+He is currently an Assistant Professor of Management at Texas A&M University San Antonio.
 Kenneth was the first in his family to graduate from high school and a first-generation college student.
 He has been a member of the U.S. Army and Texas Army National Guard for more than 18 years and is currently assigned as a Special Technical Operations Planner for 71st Theater Information Operations Group at Camp Mabry, TX.
 Kenneth holds the Professional in Human Resources (PHR) certification from HRCI and is a SHRM-Certified Professional from the Society of Human Resource Management.

-Learn more about Kenneth Sweet at Angelo State University's web site.
+Learn more about Kenneth Sweet at Texas A&M University San Antonio's web site.